-The danger in writing too casually is that you might come across as someone who does not take the application process seriously enough.
+The danger in writing too casually is that you might come across as someone who doesn't take the application process seriously enough.
 When we say that you should be conversational, you should think in terms of an interview conversation.
 In other words, the situation is serious, but your words sound natural and not overwrought.
-Writing that is too informal would be the language you use when chatting with friends.
+Writing that's too informal would be the language you use when chatting with friends.

 Some examples include the use of colloquialisms, sentence fragments, or slang.
 The following should illustrate a clear problem:

 "The way I look at it, someone needs to start doing something about disease.
 What's the big deal?
 People are dying.
 But the average person doesn't think twice about it until it affects them.
 Or someone they know."